Written by Stannah

-Contrary to popular belief, the rail is fixed to the stair treads, not the wall.
+Contrary to popular belief, the rail can be fixed to the stair treads or the wall.
 This is much more secure (and causes far less damage to your home), and requires no big home modifications.
 This typically requires just a few screws to attach the legs to the treads on every other stair.
-The only other important factor to consider is that the rail will likely stick out around 46cm at the bottom of the staircase, so the stairlift has a place to land.
+The only other important factor to consider is that the rail will likely stick out around 46 cm at the bottom of the staircase, so the stairlift has a place to land.
 If you have a door or walkway at the bottom, you might need to consider some additional options.

 Powered Folding or Retractable Rail Option

 The Retractable Rail Option, also known as hinged rail, is the perfect solution for obstructed landings at the bottom of a straight staircase.
 The rail folds up and down with the push of a button, clearing space at the bottom of the stairs and providing a safe landing for your stairlift on the ground floor.
 Once you’ve disembarked, you can send the stairlift back upstairs remotely and the retractable rail will fold up and out of the way, until you’re ready to use it again.